 A student may request that a maximum of six semester hours of graduate credit earned through extension courses (e.g. Independent Studies) be counted toward a graduate degree program at Cameron University.
 Extension course credits earned at other regionally accredited institutions of higher education and counted in a graduate degree program at Cameron University will be considered transfer credits.
 See the above statements.

 Credit earned through correspondence study may not be applied toward any master’s degree at Cameron University.

 A maximum of three semester hours of workshop credit may be applied toward a master’s degree at Cameron University.

 The Oklahoma Scholar-Leadership Enrichment Program (OSLEP) is an intercollegiate academic program sponsored by the Oklahoma State Regents for Higher Education and administered by the University of Oklahoma.
 The program consists of a series of five-day seminars, any one of which may be taken for 2 or 3 hours of collegiate credit.
-In order to be eligible for an OSLEP seminar, students must carry a GPA of 3.0 or above.
+To be eligible for an OSLEP seminar, students must carry a GPA of 3.0 or above.
 Admission to OSLEP is by application only.
-Applications are available from the OSLEP website at http://www.oslep.org/ or from the OSLEP campus coordinator located in the Science Complex, Room 138G.
+Applications are available from the OSLEP website at http://www.oslep.org/ or from the OSLEP campus coordinator located in Cameron Exchange, Room 101C.